Crunchy buffalo cauliflower is the star of these decadent cauliflower tacos topped with avocado, cilantro, and velvety

-You can make the buffalo cauliflower for these tacos in the air fryer or bake it in the oven.
-Either way, this recipe is pretty quick and extremely easy to make.
+The base for these buffalo cauliflower tacos is my super easy buffalo cauliflower wings.
+You can make them in the air fryer or bake them in the oven.
+Either way, this recipe is quick and easy to make.
 Let's do this.

-Start by getting the cauliflower into the oven or the air fryer.
+Start by getting the cauliflower wings into the oven or the air fryer.
 While that cooks, you have plenty of time to make the garlic cashew crema and prep the rest of the taco ingredients.

 To save time on this recipe, I like to buy bagged, pre-cut, fresh cauliflower florets.
 Do not use frozen cauliflower for this recipe.
 The extra liquid will ruin it.

 If you're starting with a whole head of cauliflower, that's fine, too.
 Just cut it into florets about the size of two side-by-side baby carrots.

 After you cut the cauliflower, melt some vegan butter in a mug in the microwave.
-The mug is key here, because it doesn't take much sauce to coat the cauliflower, and a mug's narrot bottom and high sides make that possible.
+The mug is key here, because it doesn't take much sauce to coat the cauliflower, and a mug's narrow bottom and high sides make that possible.

 Whisk vegan buffalo sauce into the melted butter, and mix panko and salt together in a shallow bowl.
 Dip the cauliflower florets, one at a time, in the buffalo sauce mixture, then dredge them in the panko.